williamchh/ai-stock-view-chart/README.md

 - 🗑️ Ability to clear all drawings
 - ⚙️ Settings panel for technical indicators
 - 💾 Indicator settings are saved to local storage
+- 🗃️ Drawing items are saved to IndexedDB for persistent storage

 ## Demo